sethaxen/sethaxen.com/blog/2023/02/the-injectivity-radii-of-the-unitary-groups.md

 There's really just one condition: that the rotational distance (i.e. angle) between the initial and final positions does not exceed some maximum value.
 For example, if you rotate 180° in any direction, it's impossible for me to know whether you rotated the object clockwise or counterclockwise.
 Worse, if you rotate a full 360°, I couldn't know whether you didn't move the object at all or performed a whole rotation or a million rotations.
-This maximum distance between the initial and final position is called the _injectivity radius_[^1].
+This maximum allowed distance that allows one to still infer the initial and final orientation is called the _injectivity radius_[^1].

-The question motivating this post is, what is the injectivity radius for the rotations in not just 2 and 3 but any dimension?
+The question motivating this post is, what is the injectivity radius for the rotations in not just 2 dimensions and 3 dimensions but any dimension?
 And more generally, what is it for the [unitary group](https://en.wikipedia.org/wiki/Unitary_group) and its most common subgroups?
 Since these groups are featured in many (all?) of the introductory texts on Lie groups and manifolds, and since the injectivity radius is a basic property introduced in differential geometry textbooks, I was surprised that I could not find a single reference giving these radii for these groups.